melon-db/melon/README.md

 ## Goals

-1. Maintaining data files (e.g. CSV, XML, etc.) in a proper environment that supports structured data instead of a text editor...
+1. Maintaining data files (e.g. CSV, XML, etc.) in a proper environment that supports structured data instead of using a plain text editor...
 YES: read AND write - it is not an importer!
 2. Simple API to enable support for all kind of (custom) file formats
 3. Simple but flexible configuration